 Diet: A diet including a lot of red meat and/or high-fat dairy products can put men at a greater risk.

 Exercise: Men who do not regularly exercise may have increased risk.

 Race: African American men have greater incidence and death rates.

-Signs and symptoms are often not present in the early stages of prostate cancer.
+Signs and symptoms are often not present in the early stages of prostate cancer, but can include:

 Blood in the urine

 Pain in the spine, hips, ribs or other bones